 - ¾ cup raisins or other dried fruit.

 - 60 ml orange juice

 Hot Cross Bun Dough

-- 450 grams strong flour With a protein level of at least 11%
+- 450 grams all purpose or bread flour (with a protein level of at least 11%)

 - 220 ml milk